Ju

 Introduction

 Penny Tompkins and I started introducing David Grove’s work to the NLP community in 1996, and we have continued to do so ever since.
 If you are new to Grove’s work and our modelling and systemisation of it, then some of the terms in this article may be unfamiliar.
-They are, however, explained in the footnotes and in our previous articles, all of which are available on our web site.
+These are explained in the footnotes and in our previous articles, all of which are freely available on our web site.

 While the content of this article is about joining up the work of David Grove, the article can also be read as a process for designing the join up of many other techniques and approaches.